-Bed bugs aren’t discriminatory: they’re just as happy infesting the fanciest hotels of Montreal and Quebec City as they are in less-reputable apartments.
+Bed bugs aren’t discriminatory: they’re just as happy infesting the fanciest hotels of Montreal and Laval as they are in less-reputable apartments.
 These bugs feed on human blood, and they don’t care where it comes from or how much money it earns.
 Here are our tips on how to identify them and prepare your home for a bed bug extermination treatment.

 Although they have a life expectancy of 5 to 6 months, bed bugs can survive more than a year without eating by going into dormancy.